Zuta10/Zuta10/README.md

 ---

-⭐ *“AI isn’t just about machines learning — it’s about people growing.”*
+⭐ *"Artificial Intelligence is not just about automation — it’s about amplifying human potential to solve real-world problems."*